How to Heat-Set Painted Denim

 According to Golden Acrylic, GAC 900 Fabric Medim releases low levels of formaldehyde when heated.
 If you use an iron or blow dryer, ensure you heat-set it in a well-ventilated area.

-Golden Acrylic recommends that you use a fan to blow the air outside and have windows open during the heat-setting process.
+Golden Acrylic recommends using a fan to blow the air outside and having windows open during the heat-setting process.

-If you use a clothing dryer, that is already vented to the outside!
+If you use a clothes dryer, you do not need to worry about ventilation since dryers are already vented to the outside.

 Heat/Burning

-Heat-setting painted denim causes the painted areas to get very hot.
-Do not touch the painted areas after heat-setting until it has cooled down.
+Heat-setting painted denim causes the painted areas to get very hot as they bond to the denim.
+Do not touch the painted areas after heat-setting until it has completely cooled down.

-Ensure you use the proper temperature on the iron so you do not damage the denim.
+Ensure you use the proper temperature on the iron to avoid damaging the denim.
 If you painted on 100% cotton denim, it should be able to withstand the high heat.
+Check the tag on your denim for care instructions.

 There are three methods you can use to heat-set your painted denim.
-I’ve listed them in order, starting with the best method.
+I’ve listed them in order of best method to least recommended method.
+This method is for denim painted with acrylic paint mixed with fabric medium.

 The best way to heat-set painted denim is with an iron.
 I use a small travel iron and it’s perfect!

-2. Set the iron to the max setting (or cotton if your iron has it) and turn off the steam.
+2. Set the iron to the max setting (or cotton if your iron has that setting) and turn off the steam.
 Do not fill it with water!
 You don’t want to steam your painting.

 4. Iron the backside of the painting.
 DO NOT iron on top of the painting itself or you might end up destroying both the painting and the iron.

-If you don’t have an iron or the time/patience to iron, you can turn the jeans or jacket inside-out and toss them in the clothing dryer for 30-40 minutes on high heat.
+If you don’t have an iron, you can turn the jeans or jacket inside-out and toss them in the clothes dryer for 30-40 minutes on high heat.

-You can put multiple pairs of painted jeans and jackets in the dryer to heat-set them all at the same time!
+You can put multiple pairs of painted jeans and jackets in the dryer to heat-set them all at the same time.
+Just be sure they are turned inside out to prevent the rough denim of one pair from rubbing the paint off of another pair.

-Check the tag on your denim to make sure the high heat in the dryer is okay!
+Again, check the care tag on your denim to make sure it can withstand high heat in the dryer.

-If you don’t have an iron or access to a clothing dryer, you can try using a hair dryer.
-This is how I heat-set my jeans when I first started in 2017.
+If you don’t have an iron or access to a clothes dryer, you can try using a hair dryer.

 I don’t recommend this method because hair dryers don’t get the painted denim as hot as the other methods, but it is better than nothing.

-Set the hair dryer on high heat and blow dry the front and back of the painting for 10-15 minutes total, taking breaks in between to let the jeans and hair dryer cool down.
+Set the hair dryer on high heat and blow-dry the front and back of the painting for 30–40 minutes total, taking breaks every 5-10 minutes to let the jeans and hair dryer cool down.

 After Heat-Setting